jrmiller82/pathfinder-2-sqlite/README.md

 Ok!

-You'll need a working python3 installation and the module `pyyaml` installed.
+You'll need a working python3 installation and the module `pyyaml** installed.

+You'll also need a working sqlite3 install to browse the database once generated.
+You can visit its website at http://sqlite.org.
+If you are on an *nix-style operating sytstem, you can install through your operating system's package manager.

+- ****Debian/Ubuntu**: run as root: `apt install sqlite3`

+- **Fedora**: run as root: `dnf install sqlite`

+- **Windows**: visit the download page at https://www.sqlite.org/download.html

+- **MacOs**: visit the download page at https://www.sqlite.org/download.html

 ### To install pyyaml